 A more complete picture

-- Hormonal therapy targets hormonal receptors that lead to cell growth.
+- Hormonal therapy medicines target hormone receptors that cause cancer cell growth.

 Researchers suspect that other specific genes in individual breast cancers can be identified.
 Once discovered, it’s possible that treatments can be developed to target those specific genes.